mrhassan0/MiniVSFS/README.md

 MKFS_ADDER

-It should performs the following tasks in order:
+It performs the following tasks in order:
 1. Parse the command line inputs
 2. Open the input image as a binary file
 3. Search the file in the present working directory, and add the file to the file